nayr31/GA-Project/out/production/GA-Project/README.md

 A data storage object.
 Keeps a list of cities (integers) at which can be searched through and manipulated.
 Also handles mutations on itself.

-### TimerOfMethods.java

-A static class for calculating times.

 ### CityLooker.java

 A JFrame window.
 Contains everything required to display the cities and chromosomes provided.